Code-At-Uni/reference/README.md

 </div>
 ```

-In case we try to fit 3 columns of size 6 in our row, it will break the layout, causing the last col-md-6 to go to the next line.
-This should be avoided.
+In case we try to fit 3 columns of size 6 in our row, it will adjust the layout, causing the last col-md-6 to go to the next line.
+This is fine in general, for making adjustemnts for other screen sizes.

 ### Screen Size Classes
 `col-md-6` stands for Column Medium Size 6, the medium represents screen-size, in this case for laptops/tablets.
 It plays a part in the responsiveness of Bootstrap.